Renting a house

 Once signed, the lease agreement must be registered with the Revenue Agency.
 For private landlords, rental income is typically taxed at 21%.
 Expenses are not deductible.

-• Transitional rental lasting up to one year
+• Transitional rental lasting up to 18 months

 Intended to meet temporary needs, such as work, study, caring for a family member, or renovation, with these contracts allowing the landlord to avoid an eight-year commitment.